emacs-mirror/emacs/mps/manual/source/topic/arena.rst

        1. After calling this function, memory managed by the arena is not in a consistent state, and so it is no longer safe to continue running the client program.
-This functions is intended for postmortem debugging only.
+This function is intended for postmortem debugging only.

        2. This function must be called from the thread that holds the